aneelmonangi/GitHub-CLI/README.md

 - Specify repository, title, head branch, and base branch
 - Authentication via GitHub access token

+## Extensibility

+The GitHub CLI application is designed with extensibility in mind.
+It can be easily extended to incorporate additional features and interact with various other GitHub APIs.
+Some potential enhancements include:

+- Interacting with repositories: listing, creating, updating, and deleting
+- Managing Pull Requests: listing, creating, updating, and merging
+- Handling Issues: listing, creating, updating, and closing
+- Exploring Forks: listing, forking, and syncing
+- Tracking Commits: listing, comparing, and cherry-picking

 ## Prerequisites

 - Java Development Kit (JDK) 8 or higher